HouseOfLogicGH/DinnertimeGamingBlocker/README.md

 ## Usage
 Copy the script to the gaming machine in question.

 Set up the scheduled task to run the PowerShell script in the background, and to start at login of the specified user.

+The DinnertimeGamingBlocker.xml can be used to import a scheduled task.

 ## Customisation